Today I’m sharing tips to up your self confidence. Because you’re a superstar!

 Turns out y’all love getting real.
 After receiving an overwhelming amount of support from my previous “Let’s Talk” post , I’ve decided I want to publish more posts on tough subjects.
 Growing up, one of my favorite book series was Chicken Soup For The Teenage Soul (did anyone else read those?!).
 After grabbing the latest edition, I would quickly skip to the “tough stuff” section, with all the “taboo” subjects no one wanted to talk about in real life.
 Depression, eating disorders, death and bullying were among the wide range of subjects discussed.
 At such a vulnerable age, I remember feeling “okay, maybe I’m not alone”.
 I remember thinking finally someone wants to talk about it.
 Problem was, Chicken Soup For The Teenage Soul was a collection of entries submitted anonymously or as “Jane H. from Ohio”.
 It was hard to connect with what felt like fictional authors.
 I wanted to know who these authors were.
 Where did they live?
 What did they look like?
-I craved that real life factor.
+I craved that real-life factor.

-Today I want to touch on self confidence.
-Or lack thereof.
+Today I want to touch on self-confidence, or lack thereof.
 With media shoving the “perfect” body, the “perfect” relationship, the “perfect” job, the “perfect” house down our throats – it’s easy to feel like you don’t measure up.
 Additionally, scrolling through social media accounts can make you feel isolated.
-When all we see is everyones’ highlight reel, it can feel like everyone else is living their best life.
+When all we see is everyone’s’ highlight reel, it can feel like everyone else is living their best life.
 It’s important to remember no one wants to document the hard times.
-No one wants to publish a photo of them experiencing a panic attack, or from the day they find out a loved one has cancer.
+No one wants to publish a photo of them experiencing a panic attack or from the day they find out a loved one has cancer.
 Everyone experiences hard times, everyone.
 Don’t let social media fool you.
-If you’re going through a particularly rough time, avoid social media all together.
-I’ve done it before.
-It will be there when you’re ready.
+If you’re going through a particularly rough time, avoid social media altogether.
+I’ve done it before and don’t worry, it will be there when you’re ready.

-Find out what makes you feel f*ing fabulous – and treat yo’ self to it.
+Find out what makes you feel fabulous – and treat yo’ self to it.
 Maybe it’s a monthly pedicure, an episode (0r 10) of the Office, or a talk with one of your best friends.
 Whatever it is, do it.
 The small things add up.
 Make time for yourself, you fabulous fox you!

 Side note: I’ve probably watched the Office beginning to end 4 times in this past year.
 That’s some healing stuff right there.